-Definitions & Terms – Water Revitalization
+Definitions & Terms of Water Revitalization

 This page presents the definitions and terms used to describe the principles of water revitalization, as formulated within the Meybriah framework.